zwang695/alexa-skills-list/skills/B01J6KAFKE/README.md

 Paddock Reporter keeps you up to date with whats happening in the world of Formula One racing.

+You can ask Paddock Reporter the following:
+- Who won the last race?
+- When is the next race?
+- What are the driver standings?

 ***

 ### Skill Details